Sahm rule

-In macroeconomics, the Sahm Rule, or Sahm Rule Recession Indicator, is a heuristic measure by the Federal Reserve for determining when an economy has entered a recession.
+In macroeconomics, the Sahm rule, or Sahm rule recession indicator, is a heuristic measure by the United States' Federal Reserve for determining when an economy has entered a recession.
 It is useful in real-time evaluation of the business cycle and relies on monthly unemployment data from the Bureau of Labor Statistics (BLS).
-It is named eponymously after former Federal Reserve and Council of Economic Advisors economist Claudia Sahm.
+It is named after economist Claudia Sahm, formerly of the Federal Reserve and Council of Economic Advisors.

-Origination

-The Sahm Rule originates from a chapter in The Brooking Institute's report on the use of fiscal policy to stabilize the economy during recessions.
-The chapter, written by Sahm, proposes fiscal policy to automatically send stabilizing payments to citizens to boost economic well-being.
-Instead of relying on human intuition to determine when such payments should be sent, Sahm outlines a condition to trigger the payments.
-The trigger suggested indicates an economy beginning a recession and is now known as the Sahm Rule.